 D.C. is the place to be this June for the AACTE State Leaders Institute!
 If you are involved in leading a state chapter, I hope you will join me June 4-5 for this great advocacy event as part of the AACTE Washington Week.

 Let me begin by saying this: Way to go, teacher education colleagues!
 Speaking and acting as one, we were able to advocate recently for the repeal of the federal regulations for teacher preparation programs.
 We need to continue the forward momentum.
 Our work is not done.
 It has never been more imperative to bring a strong unified voice to both the national and state discussion.
 That is why I encourage you to participate in the State Leaders Institute (SLI) during AACTE’s Washington Week.

 Ed Prep Matters is pleased to bring you this special feature on state policy and AACTE state chapter activity.
-For a summary of the year prior to the summer, see this article.
+For a recap of state policy and state chapter activity in February 2017, see this blog.

 Overview of State Policy Activity

 This month has seen a landslide of state legislative action as the vast majority of state legislatures have convened for their 2017 legislative session.
 Since January 1, at least 164 state bills have been introduced that could impact various aspects of educator preparation.

 This article appeared in the “Regional Roundup” newsletter of the Council of State Governments West and is reprinted with permission.
 The views expressed in this article do not necessarily reflect the views of AACTE.